-When I decided on the very niche path of sustainable cultural tourism for this blog, I knew I was at risk of deeming Tripper as the most unsuccessful travel blog on the face of the Earth (yes, I’m THAT dramatic).
+When I decided on the path of sustainable cultural tourism for this blog, I knew the success of Tripper as a blog would be different than others’ stories.

-For those who don’t know what sustainable cultural tourism is (or should be), I’ll do my best to spread the knowledge in this blog post.
+I’ll do my best to spread my knowledge to those who don’t know what sustainable cultural tourism is (or should be).
 If you have questions or additional tips, leave a comment below or drop me an email.

 What is cultural tourism?

-There is no doubt that the influx of tourists in the last 5 years played an important part in kicking the Portuguese economy back on its feet.
-The tourism industry is one of our best assets and one of the best products we can export with very little effort – we have great weather, welcoming people, extraordinary food and wine, and diverse culture.
-It’s obvious that Portugal will be part of many “top destinations to visit” lists in the future.
+Tourism is one of our best assets and one of the best products we can export with minimal effort: great weather, welcoming people, extraordinary food and wine, diverse culture.
+Portugal will be part of many “top destinations to visit” lists in the future.

 My take on the importance of cultural tourism

-Sustainable cultural tourism is meant to help a destination build and reinforce their own cultural identity (which, by the way, changes in time) but it’s also meant to teach visitors a little something beyond the fascination of must-see landmarks.
+Sustainable cultural tourism is meant to help a destination build and reinforce its own cultural identity (which, by the way, changes in time), but it’s also meant to teach visitors something beyond the fascination of must-see landmarks.

 What types of cultural tourism do I write about?

-Whatever allows you to have a glimpse at other people’s forms of artistic expression, how they keep their traditions alive, or the architectural landmarks that best represent their cultural identity is a form of cultural tourism.
+Whatever allows you to glimpse other people’s forms of artistic expression, how they keep their traditions alive, or the architectural landmarks that best represent their cultural identity is a form of cultural tourism.

-The elephant in the room is how do you as a traveler tackle your favorite type of cultural tourism in a sustainable and responsible manner?
+The elephant in the room is how do you, as a traveler, tackle your favorite type of cultural tourism sustainably and responsibly?

-This is the phase when travel publications (websites, blogs, magazines) and travel companies (airlines, hotels, tours) need to shift their message.
-If they keep following the trends to turn a place into what tourists want to see, there is no authenticity or cultural identity left.
+It’s time for travel publications (websites, blogs, magazines) and travel companies (airlines, hotels, tours) to shift their message.
+If they keep following the trends to turn a place into what tourists want to see, there won’t be authenticity or cultural identity left.
 They can’t (and shouldn’t) please everyone and must remember that tourism is a product based on the best the destination has to offer, not the other way around.

-As a travel blogger and a freelance writer who often (and gladly) focuses on Lisbon, I want to continue to write for visitors with the locals in mind and I want to continue to respect the balance between local resources and what tourists come to see.
+As a freelance writer who often (and gladly) focuses on Lisbon, I want to continue to write for visitors with the locals in mind.
+I want to continue to respect the balance between local resources and what tourists come to see.
 The same for any other destination I visit in the world.

 What cultural tourism trends can tell us about the future

-With growing concerns around “over tourism”, where is sustainable cultural tourism heading?
-Can we work to reduce the negative impact of tourism in a destination, without alienating anyone and without turning cultural tourism into an expensive travel product?
-Who draws the line between what tourists think they’re entitled to see and what the locals have the right and the duty to protect?
+With growing concerns around “overtourism,” where is sustainable cultural tourism heading?
+Can we work to reduce the negative impact of tourism in a destination without antagonizing anyone and without turning cultural tourism into an expensive travel product?
+Who draws the line between what tourists think they’re entitled to see and what the locals have the right to protect?

 “Cultural tourism has a long history, but its recent past shows evidence of particularly rapid change and transformation.
 These changes potentially herald new forms of cultural tourism that may become more important in future.” – Tourism trends: The convergence of culture and tourism, Greg Richards, NHTV University of Applied Sciences

-I think one of the trends I would most wish to see in the future would be the end of the urge to “speed travel" - the places you have to see before you die, counting countries and passport stamps, striking countless worldwide landmarks off a bucket list.
+One of the trends I would most wish to see in the future would be the end of the urge to “speed travel.”
+The places you have to see before you die, counting countries and passport stamps, striking countless worldwide landmarks off a bucket list.

-In 2018, experience more, even if it means you will travel less.
+Experience more, even if it means you’ll travel less.
 Make a positive impact wherever you go, even if it’s a day trip to the neighboring city.
-Establish a connection with people in your destination, even if it’s something as simple as asking for directions or a bus number (you wouldn’t believe how many people I’ve connected to like this while traveling).
+Establish a connection with people in your destination, even if it’s something as simple as asking for directions or a bus number.
+You wouldn’t believe how many people I’ve connected to like this while traveling.

 People in the destinations you choose to visit are just as curious about you as you are about them.
-This is the foundation of sustainable cultural tourism, even if it sounds like a mouthful of a tagline.
+This is the foundation of sustainable cultural tourism.